bentoml/BentoML/README.md

 What does BentoML do?

 * Turn your ML model into production API endpoint with just a few lines of code
-* Support all major machine learning training frameworks, including Tensorflow, Keras, PyTorch, XGBoost, scikit-learn, fastai and more
+* Support all major machine learning training frameworks
 * End-to-end model serving solution with DevOps best practices baked in
-* Built-in adaptive micro-batching API server, bringing the performance advantage of batch processing to online model serving
+* Model server with Adaptive micro-batching support, bringing the advantage of batch processing to online serving
 * Model management for teams, providing CLI access and Web UI dashboard
-* Flexible model deployment orchestration with support for Docker, Kubernetes, AWS Lambda, SageMaker, Azure and more
+* Flexible model deployment orchestration with support for Docker, Kubernetes, KFserving, AWS Lambda, SageMaker, Azure and more

 👉 [Join BentoML Slack community](https://join.slack.com/t/bentoml/shared_invite/enQtNjcyMTY3MjE4NTgzLTU3ZDc1MWM5MzQxMWQxMzJiNTc1MTJmMzYzMTYwMjQ0OGEwNDFmZDkzYWQxNzgxYWNhNjAxZjk4MzI4OGY1Yjg)